-In fact, the report goes on to show that what these Fusion Centers have excelled at, is spying on the American Public.
-From detailed accounts of DHS officials spying on everyone from fisherman and religious groups to numerous examples of Fusion Centers collecting and maintaining information on U.S. citizens who were not part of a criminal investigation, the report highlights a disturbing amount of Constitutional and civil liberty violations.
+The report shows that Fusion Centers have excelled at at only one thing; spying on the American Public.
+From detailed accounts of DHS officials spying on everyone from fisherman and religious groups, to numerous examples of Fusion Centers collecting and maintaining information on U.S. citizens who were not part of a criminal investigation, the report highlights a disturbing amount of Constitutional and civil liberty violations.

 What about those dangerous Fishermen?